 The precise nature of fetal growth means that any interference on the size or effectiveness of the brain can have permanent consequences to the child.
 That is why pregnant women have so many recommendations around food, supplements and medications, and are instructed to abstain from alcohol, nicotine and illicit drug use.

-“The largest body of literature we have currently is around alcohol use during pregnancy and how it affects a child’s growth, neurocognitive development and social-emotional functioning,” said Lindsey Felix, PhD, from Samaritan Neuropsychology.
+“The largest body of literature we have currently is around alcohol use during pregnancy and how it affects a child’s growth, neurocognitive development and social-emotional functioning,” said Lindsey Felix, PhD, with Samaritan Neuropsychology.

 She reports that a growing body of literature is showing that using cocaine, marijuana and opiates has long term negative consequences, though this is harder to study since gathering reliable information about illicit drug use during pregnancy is challenging.